openvinotoolkit/openvino/docs/IE_DG/Integrate_with_customer_application_new_API.md

 ## Use the Inference Engine API in Your Code

-The core `libinference_engine.so` library implements loading and parsing a model Intermediate Representation (IR), and triggers inference using a specified device.
+The core `libov_runtime.so` library implements loading and parsing a model Intermediate Representation (IR), and triggers inference using a specified device.
 The core library has the following API:

 * `InferenceEngine::Core`
 * `InferenceEngine::Blob`, `InferenceEngine::TBlob`,